 COUNSELLING

-Working in the Cognitive-Behavioural Therapeutic approach, I help you to understand the intricate connection between our emotions, thoughts and behaviour.
+Working in the Cognitive-Behavioural Therapeutic and Solutions-Focused approaches, I help you to understand, manage and activate your emotions, thoughts and behaviour.

 CONSULTANCY & TRAINING